infsys-lab/privacy-glue/README.md

 ## Dependencies :mag:

-1. This repository's code was tested with Python version `3.8.13` and CUDA version `11.7`.
-To sync dependencies, we recommend creating a virtual environment with the same python version and installing the relevant packages with [`poetry`](https://python-poetry.org/):
+1. This repository was tested against Python version `3.8.13` and CUDA version `11.7`.
+Create a virtual environment with the same python version and install dependencies with [`poetry`](https://python-poetry.org/):

     ```
     $ poetry install